-Probiotics have been shown to help regulate and normalize bowel movements which is a serious problem for many people.
+Probiotics have been shown to help regulate and normalize bowel movements (16) which are a serious problem for many people.

-Taking probiotics may help reduce constipation and improve bowel movements which may reduce weight through limiting excessive water retention, bloating and constipation.
+Taking probiotics may help reduce constipation and improve bowel movements which may reduce weight by limiting excessive water retention, bloating, and constipation.

 So while promoting regular bowel movements doesn’t directly result in fat loss, it can result in weight loss.

 Just realize that this loss in weight is not true fat loss like the other mechanisms listed above.

 - Bottom line: Probiotics help regulate bowel movements which may reduce total body water and weight.